User Tools

 Remember to update your DNS servers in DHCP.

-Installing Microsoft's ADMX templates for your GPOs.
+Optional: Installing Microsoft's ADMX templates for your GPOs.

 If you plan on using Group Policy Objects (GPOs) in your Active Directory (AD), you will need to install the latest Microsoft ADMX templates on your first domain controller.
 These templates will be replicated to any other domain controllers you have via SysVol replication.